 · Washington

-Open the Outdoors: The Department of Fish and Wildlife encourages all persons to experience recreation in Washington's wonderful outdoors.
+: The Department of Fish and Wildlife encourages all persons to experience recreation in Washington's wonderful outdoors.
 The Department has an ADA (Americans with Disability Act) Committee comprised of representation from all the Department's programs and regions.
 This ADA Committee proactive and dedicated to providing persons with disabilities access to hunting, fishing and wildlife viewing opportunities.
 The complete information can be found at

 http://wdfw.wa.gov/accessibility/